discordjs/discord.js/docs/docs_voiceconnection.rst

 ~~~~~~~~~

 Disconnects from the voice server and destroys all network connection.
 It's impossible to play anything on this connection afterwards, you will have to re-initiate
-a connection using `client.joinVoiceChannel`.
+a connection using client.joinVoiceChannel_.
 This method also calls `stopPlaying` internally, you don't have to do that yourself.

 :: _Format list : https://ffmpeg.org/general.html#File-Formats
-.. _voiceConnection.playFile : ./docs_voiceconnection.html#playfile-path-options-callback
+:: _voiceConnection.playFile : ./docs_voiceconnection.html#playfile-path-options-callback
+:: _client.joinVoiceChannel : ./docs_client.html#joinvoicechannel-channel-callback